 - Direct the work of logistics analysts.

-Logistics Engineers with little to no experience tend to make between $45830 and $57890 while the more experienced ones make over $94200 per year.
+Logistics Engineers with little to no experience tend to make between $44440 and $57450 while the more experienced ones can earn over $95980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Logistics Engineer is to move to a higher paying state like DC.
-Right now, the highest paying states for Logistics Engineers are DC, MD, VA, AK and CA.
+One of the easiest ways to increase your salary as a Logistics Engineer is to move to a higher paying state like RI.
+Right now, the highest paying states for Logistics Engineers are RI, DC, MD, WA and AL.

-3 other factors that can increase your salary as A Logistics Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Logistics Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Logistics Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Logistics Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons